-Read the full post on the Thomas Reuters Foundation blog.
+This article was originally published on Thomas Reuters Foundation blog.

 The human and financial costs of climate and other natural disasters are increasing.
 These disasters disproportionately affect the poorest and most vulnerable populations, who lose much more of their wealth when disaster strikes.